8 Ways to Relieve Caregiver Anxiety and Improve Well-Being

 • Labeling – “I’m the worst caregiver.”

-• Shoulding – “I should have known not to do that.“ or “I should have known to make a different decision” or “I should be able to handle this.”
+• Shoulding – “I should have known not to do that, “ or “I should have known to make a different decision,” or “I should have been able to handle this.”

 To change this distorted thinking, Lifehack suggests using the Triple Column Technique from Dr. David Burns’ book, The New Mood Therapy.